BHS in Health Science

 • Professional tuition begins at the start of the OTD coursework.

-• MU Health Sciences students applying for the 3+3 option must work very closely with their undergraduate School of Health Professions advisors before, during, and after application to ensure that they have completed all Health Science degree program requirements and all OT prerequisites before beginning the OTD program.
+• MU Health Science students applying for the 3+3 option must work very closely with their undergraduate advisors before, during, and after application to ensure that they have completed all Health Science degree program requirements and all OT prerequisites before beginning the OTD program.

 Back to Top